The Rise of Apprentices in Higher Education

 A driver of educational change

-While setting up a work-study program requires a significant commitment on the part of the teaching teams, it also allows the program to evolve thanks to feedback from young people in companies.
-This evolution is supported by the 25 members of the CFA EnSup-LR team. " We are there to support the teaching teams during the implementation of the program, but also throughout its duration.
-We liaise with the company and advise them throughout the year," concludes Philippe Pierrot.
+While implementing a work-study program requires a significant commitment from the teaching staff, it also allows the training to evolve thanks to feedback from students in companies.
+This evolution is supported by the 25 members of the CFA EnSup-LR team. " We are here to support the teaching staff during the implementation of the program, but also throughout its duration.
+We act as a liaison with the companies and advise them throughout the year, " concludes Philippe Pierrot.
 A MOOC and webinars are also available on the CFA website.
-Enough to continue learning how to learn.
+Plenty to keep learning how to learn.